Required Documents for Commercial sUAS Operations

 (If applicable) Part 107 Waiver or LAANC Authorization:

 Provide any FAA-issued Part 107 Waiver or LAANC authorization required for the specific operation.
-This authorization grants permission for specific activities, such as night operations or flying in controlled airspace.
+This authorization grants permission for specific activities, such as flying in controlled airspace.

 (If applicable) Copy of Completion Certificate for Recurrent Training:

-Have a copy of the completion certificate for your Recurrent training, as this demonstrates your compliance with the latest safety regulations and procedures.
+If you have done so, have a copy of the Recurrent Training Completion Certificate, as this demonstrates your compliance with the latest safety regulations and procedures.

 While they may sound like similar requests, authorizations and waivers differ in their purpose and where you need to apply for them.